s-ueno/Dapper.Aggregator/README.md

 var rows = sqlMapper.QueryWith(query);
 foreach (var row in rows)
 {
-    // Using 'TypeBuilder', inject interface
-    foreach (var each in (row as IContainerHolder).Container.GetChildren<EventDetailsTable>()) {
+    // If the class does not implement interface(IContainerHolder), I embed interface dynamically using TypeBuilder. foreach (var each in (row as IContainerHolder).Container.GetChildren<EventDetailsTable>()) {
         foreach (var item in (each as IContainerHolder).Container.GetChildren<CodeTable>())